dannyjameswilliams/oenomaus/README.md

 ```bash
 pip install -r requirements.txt
 ```
 in the root directory to install all prerequisite packages.
-Then, create a file called `keys.py` in the root directory, with a single variable called `TOKEN` containing your [Discord API Token](https://discord.com/developers/docs/intro) to run the bot on.
+Then, create a `.env` file with `DISCORD_TOKEN` containing your [Discord API Token](https://discord.com/developers/docs/intro) to run the bot on.
+Also for the LLM usage, you will need an `ANTHROPIC_API_KEY`.
 You must set up the bot within the [Discord Developer Portal](https://discord.com/developers/applications).

 ## Usage